nswarm/protox/README.md

 ### Configuration

-`config.json` defines how the idlx renderer contexts are filled with data.
-The best source for information on what each field does is the [renderer_config.rs](https://github.com/nswarm/idlx/blob/main/runner/src/template_renderer/renderer_config.rs).
+`config.json` defines how the protox renderer contexts are filled with data.
+The best source for information on what each field does is the [renderer_config.rs](https://github.com/nswarm/protox/blob/main/runner/src/template_renderer/renderer_config.rs).

 ### Data Context

 The data available when rendering a template (e.g. what `name` is when you say `{{name}}`) is defined in context objects passed to the handlebars renderer.

-All context data structures can be seen [here](https://github.com/nswarm/idlx/tree/main/runner/src/template_renderer/context). `file.rs` and `metadata.rs` map to `file.hbs` and `metadata.hbs`, the rest are contained within those.
+All context data structures can be seen [here](https://github.com/nswarm/protox/tree/main/runner/src/template_renderer/context). `file.rs` and `metadata.rs` map to `file.hbs` and `metadata.hbs`, the rest are contained within those.

 ### Directory Metadata - `metadata.hbs`

-idlx supports generating an additional metadata file for each directory that has information about the generated files.
-By including a `metadata.hbs` in your template source directory, a `metadata` file will be generated using the [MetadataContext](https://github.com/nswarm/idlx/blob/main/runner/src/template_renderer/context/metadata.rs) within each generated directory.
+protox supports generating an additional metadata file for each directory that has information about the generated files.
+By including a `metadata.hbs` in your template source directory, a `metadata` file will be generated using the [MetadataContext](https://github.com/nswarm/protox/blob/main/runner/src/template_renderer/context/metadata.rs) within each generated directory.

 ### Using Other Template Files